Vishusingh16/Balloon-Popper/README.md

               9. Dynamic UI for main menu and end game 10.Balloon pop up in different sizes
               11. Current score and high score display
+              12. Reset Score button for resseting the score